+Our measurements and calculations in Fig.~4 directly image characteristic modulations of the Bloch wave functions near the W$_2$ Weyl nodes.
+Further evidence for momentum-dependent changes also of the $L_y$ component near the W$_2$ nodes is presented in Supplementary Fig.~9.
 It is important to note that the observed sign reversal of $L_x$ across the Weyl node are not enforced by any symmetry.
-Rather, it reflects a true band-structure effect that characterizes the Weyl-fermion wave functions, namely the crossing of two bands carrying opposite OAM (Fig.~\ref{fig4}b-d).
+Rather, it reflects a true band-structure effect that characterizes the Weyl-fermion wave functions, namely the crossing of two bands carrying opposite OAM (Fig.~\ref{fig4}b-e).
 This situation is different from the surface states in topological insulators \cite{Hsieh:09,Park:12} or related examples \cite{maass:16,Sakano:20}, where a sign reversal across the nodal point is strictly imposed by time-reversal or crystalline symmetries.
 From an experimental point of view, this makes the presently observed sign reversal of $L_x$ more forceful, as it is a band-structure-specific and not a symmetry-imposed texture change.